Keelung

-Before the city was founded by the Spanish Empire in 1626, then called La Santisima Trinidad, present-day Keelung was inhabited by Taiwanese indigenous peoples and was part of Spanish and Dutch colonial rule before being subsumed into the Qing dynasty in 1683 as part of Fujian.
-The city became a flashpoint of the First Opium War and the Keelung Campaign in the Sino-French War.
-Taiwan was detached from Fujian in 1887 and Keelung became part of the Empire of Japan in 1895 following the First Sino-Japanese War.
-During the Japanese era, the city was known as Kirun first as a town of Taihoku Prefecture, then became a district in 1920 and finally a city in 1924.
-After World War II in 1945, the Republic of China, which deposed the Qing several years before, reestablished Keelung as a provincial city of Taiwan Province, which would later became streamlined from 1998.
+In 1626, the Spanish established Fort San Salvador at present-day Keelung, an area inhabited by Taiwanese indigenous peoples.
+Control of the area eventually passed to the Qing dynasty.
+Fighting between China and Europeans around Keelung occurred in the 19th century during the First Opium War and the Sino-French War.
+The island of Taiwan was ceded to the Empire of Japan in 1895 after the First Sino-Japanese War; under Japanese rule the city was called Kirun.
+Keelung became part of Taiwan Province under the Republic of China after 1945.
+Administratively, the city became a first-level subdivision in 2018 after the provincial government was abolished.

-Nicknamed the Rainy Port for its frequent rain and maritime role, the city is Taiwan's second largest seaport (after Kaohsiung) and the 7th largest in the world.

 Name

 According to early Chinese accounts, this northern coastal area was originally called Pak-kang (北港 (Pak-káng)).
 By the early 20th century, the city was known to the Western world as Kelung, as well as the variants Kiloung, Kilang and Keelung.
 In his 1903 general history of Taiwan, US Consul to Formosa (1898–1904) James W. Davidson related that "Kelung" was among the few well-known names, thus warranting no alternate Japanese romanization.

 However, the Taiwanese people have long called the city Kelang (Ke-lâng/Koe-lâng (雞籠, "rooster cage", "hencoop" or "chicken coop")).
 While it has been proposed that this name was derived from the local mountain that took the shape of a rooster cage, it is more likely that the name was derived from the first inhabitants of the region, as are the names of many other Taiwanese cities.
-In this case, the Ketagalan people were the first inhabitants, and early Han settlers probably approximated "Ketagalan" with Ke-lâng (Ketagalan: ke-, "domain marker prefix" + Taiwanese Hokkien lâng (儂／人, person)), the noun root being replaced with the common Taiwanese Hokkien term for people, while the domain marker circumfix "ke- -an" being reduced to just the prefix.
+In this case, the Ketagalan people were the first inhabitants, and early Han settlers probably approximated "Ketagalan" with Ke-lâng (Ketagalan: ke- -an, "domain marker circumfix" + Taiwanese Hokkien lâng (儂／人, person)), with the noun root and the suffix part of the circumfix replaced together with the common Taiwanese Hokkien term for people, shortening the circumfix to just its prefix part.

 In 1875, during the late Qing era, a new official name was given (基隆 (Jīlóng, base prosperous)).
 In Mandarin, probably the working language of Chinese government at the time, both the old and new names were likely pronounced Gīlóng (hence "Keelung").

-Under Japanese rule (1895–1945), the city was also known to the west by the Japanese romanization Kīrun (also written as Kiirun).
+Under Japanese rule (1895–1945), the city was also known to the west by the Japanese romanization Kiirun.